Investor's Business Daily

-Investor's Business Daily (IBD) is an American newspaper and website covering the stock market, international business, finance and economics.
-Founded in 1984 by William O'Neil as a print news publication, it is owned by News Corp and is headquartered in Los Angeles, California.
-Holding a conservative political stance, IBD provides news and analysis on stocks, mutual funds, exchange-traded funds, commodities, and other financial instruments aimed at individual investors and financial professionals.
+Investor's Business Daily (IBD) is an American newspaper and website covering the stock market, international business, finance, and economics.
+Founded in 1984 by William O'Neil as a print newspaper, it is owned by News Corp and headquartered in Los Angeles, California.
+Holding a right-leaning editorial stance, IBD provides news and analysis on stocks, mutual funds, exchange-traded funds, commodities, and other financial instruments aimed at individual investors and financial professionals.
 It also provides tools for financial literacy.
-The publication focuses on the CAN SLIM investment strategy developed by founder William O'Neil.
+The publication focuses on “The IBD Methodology,” an investment strategy developed by O'Neil.

-Every Monday in its weekly edition, the publication publishes the components of The IBD 50 Index, a list of 50 growth stocks that are most attractive based on earnings, stock price performance, and other criteria used in the CAN SLIM strategy.
+Every Monday in its weekly edition, the publication publishes the components of The IBD 50 Index, a list of 50 growth stocks that are most attractive based on earnings, stock price performance, and other criteria used in The IBD Methodology.
 It is the basis for an exchange-traded fund (ETF) called the Innovator IBD 50 ETF (Ticker: FFTY), which is also rebalanced weekly.